drugis/addis-core/README.md

 ```
 sudo -u postgres psql -c "CREATE USER addiscore WITH PASSWORD 'develop'"
 sudo -u postgres psql -c "CREATE DATABASE addiscore ENCODING 'utf-8' OWNER addiscore"
 ```

+The database structure is automatically created via liquibase maven plugin.

-If you wish to allow programmatic access via the API, you can insert an API key into the addiscore database:
+If you wish to allow programmatic access via the API, you can insert an API key into the addiscore database (note there should already be an account present to link the key to):
 ```
 INSERT INTO applicationkey (secretkey, accountid, applicationname, creationdate, revocationdate) values ('[yourkey]', [accountid], '[yourname]', 'mm/dd/yyyy', 'mm/dd/yyyy');
 ```